-As a longtime south Florida resident, it brings me great joy to partner with local non-profits in my community.
+As a longtime south Florida resident, it’s been a huge honor to partner with local non-profits in my community.
 Here are some of the groups I’m proud to work with:

 Since 1972, HandsOn Broward has taken on the complex and essential task of connecting willing volunteers with the non-profits that need their assistance.
 And they’ve done so at an incredible scale; for example coordinating 12,000 volunteers for 56,000 hours of service to complete over 1,000 local projects – and that was just in ONE year.
-I’ve had the opportunity to work with them, doing music and activities at a senior home, and as a team leader on a special memorial project for one of the Parkland shooting victims, in which we created a garden at a home for veterans.
+I’ve had the opportunity to work with them, doing music and activities with seniors and preschoolers, and as a team leader on a special memorial project for one of the Parkland shooting victims, during which we created a garden at a home for veterans.